On voting rules satisfying false-name-proofness and participation: Introduction

-Finally, we ask to what extent the domain of separable preferences can be enlarged while maintaining the compatibility of all five properties.
-It turns out that such a restricted domain is maximal for those properties: adding a non-separable preference to the domain entails losing at least one of the properties involved (Theorem \ref{theo maximal}).
+Finally, we ask whether and to what extent the domain of separable preferences can be enlarged while maintaining the compatibility of all five properties.
+It turns out that such a domain is maximal for those properties: adding any non-separable preference to it entails losing at least one of the properties involved (Theorem \ref{theo maximal}).

-The property of (strong) false-name-proofness was introduced by \cite{yokoo2004effect}, for the problem of assigning objects with transfers where agents have quasi-linear preferences.
-In voting environments, for the case when the preferences are single-peaked \citep{black1948rationale}, \citet{todo2011false} characterize the class of all strongly false-name-proof, anonymous, and ``efficient'' (no voter can be made better off without making some voter worse off) voting rules. \cite{todo2011false} and \cite{todo2020false} extend the analysis to the case where the set of alternatives has a tree structure.
-Moreover, \cite{conitzer2008anonymity} characterizes all anonymous and neutral probabilistic voting rules over a finite set of alternatives that satisfy strong false-name-proofness and participation.
-Each element in the class identified by \cite{conitzer2008anonymity} is characterized by a probability $p\in[0,1]$.
+The property of (strong) false-name-proofness was introduced by \cite{yokoo2004effect}, for the problem of assigning objects with transfers to agents with quasi-linear preferences.
+In voting environments, when preferences are single-peaked \citep{black1948rationale}, \citet{todo2011false} characterize the class of all strongly false-name-proof, anonymous, and ``efficient'' (no voter can be made better off without some voter being made worse off) voting rules. \cite{todo2011false} and \cite{todo2020false} extend the analysis to the case where the preferences respect a tree structure.
+Moreover, \citet{Nehama2022} works with a combinatorial structure, generalizing many previous results. \cite{conitzer2008anonymity} characterizes the class of anonymous and neutral probabilistic voting rules over a finite set of alternatives that satisfy strong false-name-proofness and participation.
+The members of this class are parameterized by a probability $p\in[0,1]$, and they are defined as follows.
 With probability $p$, an alternative is chosen uniformly at random.
 With probability $1-p$, a pair of alternatives is chosen uniformly at random.
-If all voters unanimously prefer one alternative over the other in the pair, the preferred alternative is chosen; otherwise, a fair coin is used to decide between the two.
-Although \citeauthor{conitzer2008anonymity}'s \citeyearpar{conitzer2008anonymity} result implies the impossibility of neutral and deterministic voting rules that satisfy strong false-name-proofness and participation, our Proposition~\ref{nonanonandneutral} is not a direct corollary of his, as we use a weaker version of the axiom.
+If all voters prefer one alternative to the other in the pair, the preferred alternative is chosen; otherwise, a fair coin is used to decide between the two.
+Although \citeauthor{conitzer2008anonymity}'s \citeyearpar{conitzer2008anonymity} result implies the non-existence of neutral and deterministic voting rules that satisfy strong false-name-proofness and participation, our Proposition~\ref{nonanonandneutral} is not a direct corollary of his, as we use false-name-proofness, a weaker axiom.